ptsteadman/notebook/stories/a-quiet-new-voice.md

-# A Quiet New Voice
+# Feyerabend

 <!-- need to make it flow -->
 <!-- needs 1/3 more -->

-A driver drove Feyerabend to her new apartment, set back from the road in a stand of old oak trees.
+A driver brought Feyerabend to her new apartment, set back from the road in a stand of old oak trees.
 Feyerabend would be living in Poland for the next year, but it felt like she was going on an exciting vacation.
 An email from Addison Chen had explicitly suggested that she spend her first week in Warsaw 'getting